 Links and Pictures

-For information on my bluntnose minnows' setup, visit my pond page under the 153 gallon pond.
+For information on my bluntnose minnows' setup, visit my 153 gallon pond page.

 Common names: Bluntnose minnow, blue-nosed chub, fathead chub, bullhead

 Temperature preference: 33 to 70's degrees F

 pH preference: Unknown, probably near pH 7

 Ease of breeding: Unknown

 The bluntnose minnow, Pimephales notatus is a cousin to the fathead minnow so that they look similar with a few differences.
 The bluntnose minnow has an underslung mouth.
 It rests on the bottom with its pectoral fins for support.
 A wide black stripe runs horizontally along the lateral line from the mouth to the beginning of the caudal fin.
 Its fin and body size are similar to that of the fathead minnow.
 Its body color is natural brownish, grayish.
 Some call it olive-green on top and silvery on bottom.
 They have a black spot at the base of their caudal fins and a black spot in the dorsal fin, near the front.
 In some areas, they can be quite common.
 Some people believe them to be the most common freshwater fish in the eastern USA.
 Bluntnose minnows grow from 2 to 4 inches in length.
 They are native to the central USA.
 Sometimes, bluntnose minnows are used as bait.